PERT Chart vs Gantt Chart Differences

 You can design your PERT chart in a few different ways.
 The traditional PERT chart (also known as an activity-on-arrow diagram) contains two different elements:

 - Nodes represent events or milestones in your project.
 You can use either numbered circles or numbered boxes.

 - Arrows represent tasks.
 The direction of the arrows shows the sequence of tasks.
+The direction of the arrows shows the sequence of tasks.
 Diverging arrows indicate that you can complete those tasks concurrently.
-In the example below, tasks 1, 2, 4, and 6 have to be completed in order.

 How to interpret your PERT chart

 Once you draw your PERT chart, you'll want to use that information to determine a realistic timeframe for your project.
 This process is called the critical path method.